 Another experiment was to wash dark colored clothes with baking soda only.
 Worked out fine.
 Baking soda works well for smelly clothes, but it is not soap, so it won’t clean stains.
 Therefore, the baking-soda-only method is only an option for clothes that may be a bit smelly but not visibly dirty.

-For whited clothes, Annemieke has successfully used lemon juice.
+For whited clothes, one of our team members successfully used lemon juice.
 Simply juice one or more lemons, put the white items in a bucket and pour the lemon juice over it.
 Then fill up the container with hot water.
 The next day, put the clothes in the washing machine, with some laundry detergent and the result is really white, clean, fresh smelling clothes!
 If the sun’s out, line dry your clothes outside.
 Sunshine has a bleaching effect, which is great for white items.

-Annemieke also tried to make her own laundry detergent, but this did not solve the plastic problem, because the necessary ingredients were not available plastic free.
-When she did make the laundry detergent anyway, the result wasn’t satisfactory.
+We also tried to make our own laundry detergent, but this did not solve the plastic problem, because the necessary ingredients were not available plastic free.
+When we did make the laundry detergent anyway, the result wasn’t satisfactory.

 If you use laundry softener, you can use vinegar instead of softener.
 Works fine.

 If you really have to use gloves (because of skin problems for example), get a pair of If You Care gloves made of FSC certified latex.
 They are available through Amazon.
-However, they are not very durable, and need to be replaced quite often.
+However, they are not very durable, they break quite quickly.

 In the Netherlands, you can find such dish brushes at Dille & Kamille, a home&kitchen store that sells most of its products without packaging.
 It’s heaven for those into cooking and plastic-free living.
 Some organic supermarkets (such as Ekoplaza in the Netherlands) sell this kind of dish brush too, but quality varies.